Financial, Food, and Housing Assistance

 The staff are here to support you!
 You are welcome and encouraged to contact the Office of Student Affairs directly with any questions or concerns.

 The School of the Art Institute of Chicago's (SAIC) Wellness Center provides students access to medical, mental health, disability, learning, and health education professionals committed to ensuring that every SAIC student's experience is successful one.

 You can visit the Wellness Center at 116 South Michigan Avenue, 13th floor, or online at the Wellness Center website.

-SAIC offers free, hour-long writing tutorials at the Writing Center.
+The School of the Art Institute of Chicago (SAIC) offers free, hour-long writing tutorials at the Writing Center.
 Tutors are available to assist all currently enrolled students with any stage of the writing process.
-The Writing Center can assist students with:

 - Beginning the writing process

 - Developing ideas

 - Addressing Chicago Manual of Style (CMS), American Psychological Association (APA) style, and Modern Language Association (MLA) style questions

 - Citing references